What to Wear in Thailand? With Free Printable Checklist

 How to Pack for Thailand

-Backpack users – consider some kind of separation system like packing cubes or large ziplock bags.
+Backpack users should consider a separation system like packing cubes or large ziplock bags.

-For both – place shoes down the sides of the bag or make the shoes fit into each other and pack them first.
-Place items like socks, headscarves etc in the shoes.
+Place shoes down the sides of the bag or make them fit into each other and pack them first.

 Frequently Asked Questions